 It's as if everybody is playing some complicated game and I am the only one who hasn't been told the rules.

-conversational skills (greetings, joining a conversation, verbal turn-taking, listening skills, talking about a particular topic, awareness of personal space, ending a conversation, etc)
+- conversational skills (greetings, joining a conversation, verbal turn-taking, listening skills, talking about a particular topic, awareness of personal space, ending a conversation)

-play skills (observational skills, joining play, turn-taking, sharing, compromising, conflict resolution, coping with 'no', coping with losing, reciprocal play, ending play, etc)
+- play skills (observational skills, joining play, turn-taking, sharing, compromising, conflict resolution, coping with 'no', coping with losing, reciprocal play, ending play)

-dealing with conflict (as above - anger management and self-regulation skills, theory of mind see section on pg.
-7, communication skills such as the ability to ask for help, ability to walk away from a stressful situation, being assertive but not aggressive, dealing with bullying, etc)
+- dealing with conflict (anger management and self-regulation skills, communication skills such as the ability to ask for help, ability to walk away from a stressful situation, being assertive but not aggressive, dealing with bullying)

-friendship skills (many of the above but also things like knowing what a friend is, and being able to choose appropriate friends, recognise true friends from false friends, develop the ability to share a friend, deal with peer pressure, etc).
+- friendship skills (knowing what a friend is, and being able to choose appropriate friends, recognise true friends from false friends, develop the ability to share a friend, deal with peer pressure).

-We all know that every child with an ASD is different.
-Dr Lorna Wing has categorised the types of difficulties children with an ASD may have into four sub-groups:
+Dr Lorna Wing has categorised the types of difficulties autistic children may have into four sub-groups:

 - The 'aloof' child who may appear rather withdrawn and indifferent to other people, and may be difficult to comfort when distressed.